-Only payments ABOVE the minimum are to be applied to higher APR balances
+The CARD Act requires monies paid only ABOVE the minimum payment to be applied to higher interest rate balances

 Dear Credit Guy,